tensionhead/pyBOAT/README.md

 pyBOAT is written in Python and therefore requires Python to be present on the system.
-An easy way to install a cross-platform scientfic Python environment is to use the freely availabe [Anaconda](https://www.anaconda.com/products/individual).
+An easy way to install a cross-platform scientfic Python environment is to use the freely availabe [Anaconda Distribution](https://www.anaconda.com/products/individual).
 Installation instructions can be found here: https://docs.anaconda.com/anaconda/install/, a Python 3.x version is needed.